wp-plugins/greek-sort/readme.txt

 == Frequently Asked Questions ==

+= Do I have to write code? =
+No, coding is not required.
+When a post type is enabled that post type will automatically be sorted.

+= Will this slow down my website? =
+No. This plugin doesn't run on the front-end of your website.

 = When do my posts get sorted? =
-Enabled post types will be resorted when a post of that post-type is created, updated, or trashed and when the "Greek Sort" settings page is loaded.
+Enabled post types will be sorted:

+* when a post of an enabled post-type is created, updated, or trashed

-= Do I have to write code? =
-No. When a post type is enabled that post type will automatically be sorted.
+* when the "Greek Sort" settings page is loaded

-= Does this add anything to my database? =
-Yes, but only the following:
+= Does this add anything to my website's database? = Yes, but not much, and the plugin will clean up when it's deactivated or uninstalled.

+Here's what's added:

 * A custom field called "greek_sort" is added to posts for enabled post types.

 * These custom fields are removed when a post type is disabled.

 * All custom fields and settings are erased when the plugin is uninstalled.

-= Will this slow down my website? =
-No. This plugin doesn't run on the front-end of your website.

 = What if I want to write code? =